To access material, start machines and answer questions login.

 ParentImage: C:\Windows\Explorer.EXE

-Notes on LNK Attachments
+Notes on Attachments

 Which file did the user download via the web browser?